tintin940820/NBA-Player-Performance/README.md

 ## Authors

-The authors are: Tim Chen, Ying Jiang, Mohammed Alshamsi​
+The authors are: Tim Chen, Ying Jiang, Mohammed Alshamsi